Prescription Drug Affordability Act

 g) The state’s health care marketplace.

-8) The initial members of the stakeholder council shall serve staggered terms as required by the terms provided for members herein.
+4) The term of a member is 3 years.
+The initial members of the stakeholder council shall serve staggered terms as required by the terms provided for members herein.

-b) Is entitled to reimbursement for expenses under the standard state travel regulations, as provided in the state budget.
+5) A member of the stakeholder council may not receive compensation as a member of the stakeholder council, but is entitled to reimbursement for expenses under the standard state travel regulations, as provided in the state budget.

 (E) DRUG COST AFFORDABILITY REVIEW